-- (1) No stock options were granted to our Named Executive Officers in 2012. - (2) The columns under "Estimated Future Payouts Under Non-Equity Incentive Plan Awards" show the range of payouts for 2012 performance under our Short-Term Incentive Plan as described in the Compensation Discussion and Analysis under the section titled "Short-Term Incentive" on page 22.
+- (1) No stock options were granted to our Named Executive Officers in 2013. - (2) The columns under "Estimated Future Payouts Under Non-Equity Incentive Plan Awards" show the range of payouts for 2013 performance under our Short-Term Incentive Plan as described in the Compensation Discussion and Analysis under the section titled "Short-Term Incentive" on page 22.
 If the performance criteria are met, payouts can range from 50 percent of target at the threshold level to 200 percent of target at the maximum level.
-The 2013 bonus payment for 2012 performance has been made based on achieving the criteria described in the Compensation Discussion and Analysis, at 183.8 percent of target, and is shown in the Summary Compensation Table on page 29 in the column titled "Non-Equity Incentive Plan Compensation." - (3) The columns under "Estimated Future Payouts Under Equity Incentive Plan Awards" show the range of payouts (in shares of stock) for the January 1, 2012 to December 31, 2014 performance period as described in the Compensation Discussion and Analysis under the section titled "Long-Term Incentive Performance Shares" on page 25.
+The 2014 bonus payment for 2013 performance has been made based on achieving the criteria described in the Compensation Discussion and Analysis, at 160 percent of target, and is shown in the Summary Compensation Table on page 29 in the column titled "Non-Equity Incentive Plan Compensation."

+- (3) The columns under "Estimated Future Payouts Under Equity Incentive Plan Awards" show the range of payouts (in shares of stock) for the January 1, 2013 to December 31, 2015 performance period as described in the Compensation Discussion and Analysis under the section titled "Long-Term Incentive - Performance Shares" on page 25.
 If the performance criteria are met, payouts can range from 50 percent of target to 200 percent of target.
 If a participant retires, suffers a disability or dies during the performance period, the participant or the participant's estate is entitled to that portion of the number of performance shares as such participant would have been entitled to had he or she remained employed, prorated for the number of months served.
 Performance shares are forfeited if employment is terminated for any other reason.
-During the performance period, dividends and other distributions paid with respect to the shares of common stock accrue for the benefit of the participant and are paid out at the end of the performance period.

-- The column "All Other Stock Awards" reflects the number of shares of restricted stock granted on February 6, 2012 under our 2005 Omnibus Incentive Plan.
-The restricted stock generally vests one-third each year over a three-year period, and automatically vests upon death, disability or a change in control.
-In addition, Mr. Evans received an additional award of 9,960 shares that cliff vests in five years as a retention incentive.
-This additional award is included in the table above.
+During the performance period, dividends and other distributions paid with respect to the shares of common stock accrue for the benefit of the participant and are paid out at the end of the performance period. - (4) The column "All Other Stock Awards" reflects the number of shares of restricted stock granted on February 4, 2013 under our 2005 Omnibus Incentive Plan.
+The restricted stock vests one-third each year over a three-year period, and automatically vests upon death, disability or a change in control.
 Unvested restricted stock is forfeited if employment is terminated for any other reason.
-Dividends are paid on the restricted stock and the dividends that were paid in 2012 are included in the column titled "All Other Compensation" in the Summary Compensation Table on page 29. - (5) The column "Grant Date Fair Value of Stock Awards" reflects the grant date fair value of each equity award computed in accordance with the provisions of accounting standards for stock compensation.
-The grant date fair value for the performance shares was \$32.26 per share and was calculated using a Monte Carlo simulation model.
-Assumptions used in the calculation are included in Note 11 of the Notes to the Consolidated Financial Statements in our Annual Report on Form 10-K for the year ended December 31, 2012.
-The grant date fair value for the restricted stock was \$35.14 per share for the February 6, 2012 grant, which was the market value of our common stock on the date of grant as reported on the New York Stock Exchange.
+Dividends are paid on the restricted stock and the dividends that were paid in 2013 are included in the column titled "All Other Compensation" in the Summary Compensation Table on page 29. - (5) The column "Grant Date Fair Value of Stock Awards" reflects the grant date fair value of each equity award computed in accordance with the provisions of accounting standards for stock compensation.
+The grant date fair value for the performance shares was \$35.85 per share and was calculated using a Monte Carlo simulation model.
+Assumptions used in the calculation are included in Note 11 of the Notes to the Consolidated Financial Statements in our Annual Report on Form 10-K for the year ended December 31, 2013.
+The grant date fair value for the restricted stock was \$40.39 per share for the February 4, 2013 grant, which was the market value of our common stock on the date of grant as reported on the NYSE.

-OUTSTANDING EQUITY AWARDS AT FISCAL YEAR-END 2012(1)
+OUTSTANDING EQUITY AWARDS AT FISCAL YEAR-END 2013(1)